 - Submit proof that the presentation has been accepted for presentation at a professional meeting or conference

 - Have not received this award in the preceding 12 months

 - Submit the application form (pdf) for the travel fellowship

 Funding is limited.
 It is possible that those who apply and meet all criterion will not receive a travel fellowship if the funding for that term has been exhausted.
 We cannot consider requests for past events.

 Additional funding for travel is available through the Student Government Association (SGA) for students presenting research.
 Visit their website for more information.Learn more about funding available through SGA

 No recipient will be excluded from consideration based on race, religion, color, national origin, gender, age, sexual orientation, marital status, status as a veteran or disability.

 Graduate School Awards and Grants

 Students must be nominated by a graduate faculty member to be considered for these awards.
 These awards are only available for students who will not graduate until fall or later.
 Spring and summer graduates are not eligible for consideration.

-Nominations for these awards are now open.
-Deadline is April 10, 11:59 PM.
+Nominations for these awards are now closed.

 To be eligible, a student must be admitted to a graduate degree program in good standing, be enrolled full-time, and demonstrate financial need.
 Preference is given to minority students who are U.S. citizens.
 The typical award amount is $700.